devsam19/Beer-Game-Simulation/README.md

 # BeerGame
-A working android application of the beer distribution game.
+A working android application of the beer distribution game demonstrating bull whip effect.
-# Beer-Game-Simulation